kragorg/dng/chapters/2025-04-13 — Dungeons and Gardens.md

 Scarlet approaches Gerhard, her expression sympathetic but gaze direct.
 “Gerhard, you said your family sailed these waters long?
 Your family name?”

-He pulls his attention from the grey void beyond the porthole.
+He pulls his attention from the gray void beyond the porthole.
 “Eisner,” he replies, rubbing a hand over his burgeoning beard.
 “Of Icehaven.
 Fishermen for generations.
 Crabs, mostly.
 That boat… she was everything.”
 He gestures vaguely towards Rorik.
 “My life, his livelihood… gone.”
 He sighs, a plume of condensation in the cool air.
 “We’d only recently started ferrying passengers.
 Trying a new way.
 Bret here offered good coin.”

 “Is there somewhere… we might rest?”
 Gerhard asks, looking towards Captain Stonebeard, who surveys the gathered company, his face grim but resolute.